 When scheduling permits, students should take ENG 75012 as a prerequisite to ENG 75044; there will be semesters however, when students need to take ENG 75012 and ENG 75044 simultaneously if they want to take ENG 75044.

 Students, with guidance from faculty, complete a qualifying examination before writing a dissertation prospectus.
 Upon the successful completion of the qualifying examination, students form a dissertation committee whose members direct the student through the dissertation and the completion of the degree.
 Each doctoral candidate, upon admission to candidacy, must register for ENG 89199 for a total of 30 hours.
-It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter ENG 89299, each semester, including one term each summer, until all requirements for the degree have been met.
+It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter ENG 89299, each semester, until all requirements for the degree have been met.